Celebrate the New Year with a Decorative Bento Inspired by the Sunrise over Mt. Fuji!

 Wrap the green beans in the aburaage, then decorate with small strips of kanikama and green beans.

-Bento fillings
+Bento Fillings

 Here, we introduce 3 recipes inspired by the New Year "Osechi Ryori" for your bento!